mgmhunt/Blender_Addon_AutoRenderViewport/README.md

 - Different file format and rendering settings then the actual render (although having the same settings pixel-wise makes sure render will fit external layout mockup?)

 ### Code Issues
-- Better handling of Timers... not sure how to manage the memory objects
+- Better handling of Timers...
 - Write to tmp file and then overwrite the main file (to avoid linked programs trying to read while Blender is writing)
-- Much error checking etc!!
+- More robust and better workflow - live interval change, or lock input until Auto off

 ## License